jake83741/vnc-lm/README.md

 + claude, + sonnet, + 3.5
 ```

+The bot integrates with [LiteLLM](https://www.litellm.ai/), which provides a unified interface to access leading large language model APIs through a single proxy.
+This integration supports OpenAI-compatible APIs, enabling seamless integration with popular open-source LLM services.
+You can add new models by editing `litellm_config.yaml` in the `vnc-lm/` directory.
+While LiteLLM starts automatically with the Docker container, the bot can also run with Ollama alone if preferred.

 #### Message Handling

 Messages are automatically paginated and support text files, links, and images (via multi-modal models or OCR based on `.env` settings).
 Edit prompts to refine responses, with conversations persisting across container restarts in `bot_cache.json`.
 Create conversation branches by replying 'branch' to any message.
 Hop between different conversation paths while maintaining separate histories.

-#### LiteLLM Integration

-[LiteLLM](https://www.litellm.ai/) provides a unified interface to access leading large language model APIs through a single proxy.
-It supports OpenAI-compatible APIs, enabling integration with popular open-source LLM services.

-Add models by editing `litellm_config.yaml` in the `vnc-lm/` directory.
-LiteLLM starts automatically with the Docker container, though the bot can run with Ollama alone.

 ----